lcs-rgordon/Animation/README.md

 ![colorful-animation-smaller-resolution](https://user-images.githubusercontent.com/32135742/61841329-07a42b80-ae5a-11e9-84f5-b6a3a0a59acb.gif)

-Of course, animations are crisp and smooth when running in Xcode; what you see here is an animated GIF.
+Of course, animations are crisp and smooth when running in Xcode; what you see above is an animated GIF.

 Static images can also be generated, for example: